 Through the generosity of individual, corporate, and foundation donors, Columbia Business School offers full- and partial-tuition fellowships to a number of exceptionally gifted students based on a variety of criteria, including academic excellence, geographic and personal background, and professional experience.

 There is no separate application for merit-based fellowships; the School identifies those MBA applicants who demonstrate outstanding potential.
-For priority consideration of merit-based fellowships, prospective students should complete their applications for admission to the full-time Columbia MBA Program by the merit fellowship deadline.
+For priority consideration of merit-based fellowships, prospective students should complete their applications for admission to the full-time Columbia MBA Program by the Round 1 or Round 2 deadline.
 If you are awarded a fellowship, you will receive a status change email from the Admissions office with information about your award and whether or not it is renewable for your second year.
 Only August-entry MBA students are considered for merit-based fellowships in the first year.

 Highlighted below are some of the numerous Columbia Business School's fellowships offered.

-The Board of Overseers Fellowship is awarded by the School's Board of Overseers to incoming students who exhibit exceptional academic and professional promise.
-The board is composed of nearly 100 accomplished men and women — each a global leader in one of a wide range of industries, from financial services to manufacturing to technology to the arts.
-The Board of Overseers Fellowship, which brings with it a full-tuition award, is renewable for the second year.
+The CBS Board Fellowship is awarded by the School's Board to incoming students who exhibit exceptional academic and professional promise.
+The Board is composed of approximately 80 accomplished individuals — each a global leader in one of a wide range of industries, from financial services to manufacturing to technology to the arts.
+The Board Fellowship, which brings with it a full-tuition award, is renewable for the second year.